 How can I study abroad for free?

 The first step toward studying abroad for free is quite straightforward: choosing a program that is realistic with your budget.
-Study abroad programs range from unreasonably expensive to near fully funded, so narrowing your options down from that get-go is important.
-Once you have your eyes on a study abroad program that fits your ideal mold by means of location, academics, timing, and cost, then you can get down to the real work.
+Study abroad programs range from unreasonably expensive to nearly fully funded, so narrowing your options down from the get-go is important.
+Once you have your eyes on a study abroad program that fits your ideal mold employing location, academics, timing, and cost, then you can get down to the real work.